 After the painful set-up process, operating is really simple.
 Set the cutting height, power and push go.

 Is the flymo glider compact 330AX worth buying?

 The Flymo Glider Compact 330AX lawnmower is a mixed bag.
 Flymo has designed a unit that’s unique.
 Praise is, therefore, due – regardless of whether you appreciate the design or not.

 Sadly, Flymo has developed a product that’s complex to assemble and therefore suffers structurally if not accurately put together.
 Unlike most Flymo products, we can’t see the 330AX lasting for 20 or more years.

 As a unique design, the 330AX combines a hover mower with a collection system.
 However, this creates a unit that’s far heavier than the traditional hover mower.
 Case in point, the Charles Bentley Electric Hover Mower is under 5 kg and costs half the price.

 It does feature a super powerful motor, which provides plenty of power.
 Changing the cutting height is easy but again we’d like to see a wider range of heights available.

 While affordable, given the choice, we’d buy the Charles Bentley or the Flymo TurboLite 400 Electric Hover Lawn Mower.
 While neither collects trimmings, we’d also invest in a garden vacuum to tidy cuttings and other debris.

 The idea of buying two units rather than one might not appeal.
 However, you should be able to get change from £100 and select two lightweight products that are built for longevity and offer a level of flexibility that the 330AX doesn’t.

-The Flymo Glider Compact 330AX Lawnmower scores 6/10.
-We’d advise looking at other Flymo products or hover mowers.
+As the Flymo Glider Compact 330AX Lawnmower scores 6/10, we’d advise looking at other Flymo products or hover mowers.